 Is when an embryo has been cultured in the special laboratory for five days and has reached a specific stage in development.
 The embryo is transferred into the uterus once it has become a blastocyst.
 A blastocyst has 2 different cell types and a cavity that is filled with fluid.

 AH is a medical technique that will result in thinning the outer shell that covers the embryo.
 This technique is used to increase the chances of fertilization in the woman’s uterus.

 Male Factor Infertility

-The act of legally taking child who was born by other parents to be their own.
-In Canada, adoption can include domestic, private and international adoptions, birth families, and kinship families.
+The act of legally taking a child who was born by other parents to be their own.
+In Canada, adoption can include domestic, private, and international adoptions, birth families, and kinship families.